Physics-informed neural networks for pathloss prediction: Simulation Results

 \section{Simulation Results}

 To benchmark the physics-informed training approach we model a spatial loss field according to an actual building floor plan with color encoding the approximate attenuation of different building materials as depicted in Fig. \ref{fig:SLF1}.
-The cost function \eqref{equ:loss_radon}, Radon-transform \eqref{equ:radon_transf}, NN forward and NN derivative operators are implemented in the JAX automatic differentiation system \cite{Bradbury2018} and the NN architecture is a 3-layer MLP with Fourier feature encoding, 256 neurons per layer, sigmoid activation function and normalized mean-squared error loss function.
+The spatial loss field \ref{fig:SLF1} serves as a training input for the cost function \eqref{equ:loss_radon} and may be accompanied by pairwise pathloss measurements.
+In our simulation, pairwise pathloss measurements are excluded from the NN training but are used instead to estimate the transmit power and pathloss exponent in \eqref{equ:pl0}.
+Cost function, Radon-transform \eqref{equ:radon_transf}, NN forward and NN derivative operators are implemented in the JAX automatic differentiation system \cite{Bradbury2018} and the NN architecture is a 3-layer MLP with Fourier feature encoding, 256 neurons per layer, sigmoid activation function and normalized mean-squared error loss function.
 The training time of the final model was approximately \SI{1}{h} on an NVIDIA RTX A2000 and inference time per path of the trained model is approximately \SI{10}{\mu s}.

-Examples for a test stage pathloss map not part of training data but with similar site geometry are provided for the proposed pinn in Fig. \ref{fig:plm2} and for a reference using Pylayers \cite{Amiot2013} with a Motley-Keenan model in Fig. \ref{fig:plm3}.
-It can be observed that the physics-informed neural network allows a fine-grained prediction including details of the propagation environment such as smaller attenuation by doors compared to drywalls.
+Fig. \ref{fig:results_comparison} depicts a comparison of the proposed pinn and a reference simulation using the Python Propagation and Localisation Simulator Pylayers \cite{Amiot2013} with a Motley-Keenan model.
+Additional test stage pathloss maps for corner cases using the proposed method are provided in Fig. \ref{fig:results_cornercase}.\footnote{An animated pathloss map for a prescribed transmitter trajectory is provided as supplementary material at \url{https://github.com/stli/2023_pinn/blob/main/pinn_prediction.gif}.} It can be observed that the physics-informed neural network allows a fine-grained prediction including details of the propagation environment such as smaller attenuation by doors compared to drywalls and consistent estimation for different corner cases of transmitter locations